Akbar Nawas: Early life

 Nawas captained the Professional Club side Trywhitt Under-19 side to third Place.
 He also played for the Singapore Under-19 and professional club side Trywhitt senior team.
 As a football player, Nawas was called up to play for the Singapore Pre–Olympic team and the national team for Under 23s and U19s.

+Club career

-From 1998 to 1999, Nawas played for Marine Castle United in the professional Singapore Football League.
-He was then called up for training with the National "A" team for the Dunhill Cup after his stint with Marine Castle United.
+From 1998 to 1999, Nawas played for Marine Castle United in the top flight league in Singapore, the S.League.
+Nawas was then called up for training with the National "A" team for the Dunhill Cup after his stint with Marine Castle United.
 In 1999, he had an ACL operation and stopped playing competitive football.

 He joined the compulsory military service in 1996 and played football in the Police Force Home team.
 In 1995, Nawas started to play professionally in the Singapore Football Professional teams and he was called up for the Singapore Pre-Olympic and Jakarta Squad team respectively.